100% Meet Need Colleges

 - You can pay it as soon as you start working

-- A lot of people have debt after school
+- A lot of people have student debt

-- You can think about it as an investment in your future – it is not the end of the world to have student loans
+- You can think about it as an investment in your future – but be realistic about the amount of debt you are comfortable with and try to minimize it!

 - Types of federal loans: